 All-male papers (Column 1) have a higher probability of NDR and of receiving an R&R than all-female papers (Column 2).
-Mixed-gender papers of all types (Columns 3 and 4) have higher rates of NDR and more favorable R&R decisions than those of either single gender.
-As we discuss below, these gaps are largely explained by differences in previous publications and number of authors.
+Mixed-gender papers (Columns 3 and 4) have higher rates of NDR and more favorable R&R decisions than those of either single gender.
+As we discuss below, some of these differences are explained by differences in the average size of author teams and the prior publication records of the authors in the different groups.

-Figures 1a-b complement the data in Table 1 by showing the distribution of referee recommendations and editorial decisions for the non-desk-rejected papers.
-The summary recommendations submitted by referees fall in 7 categories, from "Definitely Reject" to "Accept".
-The referees at our four journals are generally quite negative: 54% of recommendations are "Reject", and another 12% are "Definitely Reject".
-Ten percent are "Weak Revise and Resubmit", 10% are "Revise and Resubmit", and only 7% are "Strong Revise and Resubmit" or "Accept".
+Figures 1a-b show the distribution of referee recommendations and editorial decisions for the nondesk-rejected papers.
+The referee recommendations fall in 7 categories, from "Definitely Reject" to "Accept",16 with a majority of negative recommendations: 54% of recommendations are "Reject", and another 12% are "Definitely Reject".
 Female-authored papers have the highest fraction of "Reject" recommendations (56%) while papers written by a mixed gender team with a male senior author (or no clearly senior author) have the lowest rate (51%).

-Our benchmark measure of paper quality-asinh(citations) based on GS citations collected in mid 2015^{18} - is highest for mixed-gender papers, followed by all-male papers, with all-female papers at the bottom.
+As shown in the top row of Table 1, our benchmark measure of paper quality-asinh(citations) based on GS citations collected in mid 2015^{17} - is highest for mixed-gender papers, followed by all-male papers, with all-female papers at the bottom.
 Figure 1e shows the cumulative distributions of this variable by gender group.
 The rankings across gender groups are the same at all quantiles, suggesting only limited heteroskedasticity.
 In Figure 1f we show the same variable, but now residualized with respect to our key control variables, journal-year fixed effects, field, number of authors, and previous publications.
-Taking into account these controls reverses the ranking, with higher citations for female-authored papers.
+Taking into account these controls reverses the ranking, with higher citations at most quantiles for female-authored papers.

 The number of coauthors is an important characteristic of papers.
-Two-authored papers are the largest group in our overall sample (39% of all submissions, 42% of NDR papers), followed closely by single-authored papers (37% of all submissions, 31% of NDR's).
-Three-author papers represent around 20% of the sample, while only 5% have four or more authors.
-Author team size is quite different for all-female than all-male papers, reflecting the fact that in a field like economics with only 16% female authors, the likelihood of a large team of female co-authors is low.
-19 This leads us to include controls for the number of co-authors in all our analysis below.
+Two-authored papers represent 39% of all submissions and 42% of NDR papers, followed closely by single-authored papers (37% of all submissions, 31% of NDR's).
+Papers with three authors comprise 20% of the sample, while only 5% have four or more authors.
+Author team size is quite different for all-female than all-male papers, reflecting the fact that in a field like economics with only 16% female authors, the likelihood of a large team of female co-authors is low.18 This leads us to include controls for the number of